outsinre/outsinre.github.com/_posts/2015-10-10-weechat-sasl-nickserv.md

 # 1 Basic setup

+> At any moment, you can use */unset* to restore setting to its default values.

 After starting `$ weechat`:

+1. /server add freenode chat.freenode.net/7000
-1. /set irc.server.freenode.nicks "jimgray,jimgray\_,\_jimgray,\_jimgray_"
+2. /set irc.server.freenode.nicks "jimgray,jimgray\_,\_jimgray,\_jimgray_"

     If you don't set default nicks, Weechat will take Gentoo username as the default nick.
 Check the `server_default` section of `less .weechat/irc.conf`.
-2. /set irc.server.freenode.username "Jim_Gray"
+3. /set irc.server.freenode.username "Jim_Gray"
-3. /set irc.server.freenode.realname "Jim Gray"
+4. /set irc.server.freenode.realname "Jim Gray"
-4. /set irc.server.freenode.autoconnect on
+5. /set irc.server.freenode.autoconnect on

     Autoconnect to *freenode* on startup.
-5. /set irc.server.freenode.addresses "chat.freenode.net/7000"
 6. /set irc.server.freenode.ssl on

     Connect to *freenode* using SSL.